Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 Governance frameworks set the rules for AI usage.
 These policies define who accesses AI, how you share data, and where humans must stay in the loop.

 Good governance gives you control without killing flexibility.
 Teams can test new capabilities while staying compliant with security standards.
-Multi-level permissions in monday work management control users’ access to viewing and changing data, including vendors and guests.
+Multi-level permissions on modern platforms such as monday work management control users’ access to viewing and changing data, including vendors and guests.

 Drive team adoption through training